 - Training for a career in laboratory research or public health

 The allied health major within the Department of Biology and Chemistry contains most of the requirements for admission to graduate programs or careers in the health professions.
 Specifically, the B.A. program provides most of the prerequisites for careers or graduate work in cytotechnology, entry-level master’s in nursing, nutrition and dietetics, occupational therapy, orthotics and prosthetics, physical therapy, physical therapy assistant, and radiation technology.
 The B.S. degree meets most of the prerequisites for careers in chiropractic, clinical laboratory science, and physician assistance.
-The biology or biochemistry major addresses the requirements for entry into a pharmacy program.
+For those interested in becoming a pharmacist, the biology or biochemistry major addresses the requirements for entry into a pharmacy program.

 What About Graduate School Opportunities?